vrevelina/Deep-Learning/README.md

 # Deep-Learning
-Collection of Projects from the Deep Learning Class Fall 2018
+Collection of Deep Learning Projects using PyTorch From the Deep Learning Class Fall 2018